 20230711

 I began my scientific career at a multidisciplinary research institute, Starlab, located deep in the serene and secluded forests outside Brussels, Belgium.
 The lab’s principal base of operations was housed in a historic landmark — an imposing 19th century manor, remarkable both in scale and magnificence.
-In a previous incarnation, the palatial grounds served as official embassy for the First Republic of CzechoslovakiaIts nearest neighbor, the legendary Pastéur Institute, was one of but a handful of highly-secured Biosafety Level 4 labs in the world.
+In a previous incarnation, the palatial grounds served as official embassy for the First Republic of CzechoslovakiaIts nearest neighbor, the world renowned Pastéur Institute, was one of but a handful of highly-secured Biosafety Level 4 labs in the world.

 Cofounded by MIT Media Lab founder Nicholas Negroponte and serial entrepreneur Walter de Brouwer and established in partnership with MIT, Oxford and Ghent University, Starlab was created as a “Noah's Ark” to bring together the world's most brilliant and creative scientists to work on far-ranging multidisciplinary projects that hold the potential to convey a profound and positive impact on future generations.